Elteoremadebeethoven/AnimationsWithManim/English/6b_plots_3D/scenes.md

 # Configuration
-We have to add this line:
+We have to add this method:

 ```python3
     def get_axis(self, min_val, max_val, axis_config):